 The building was transformed into one that hardly resembles the original.
 Animal and nature forms inspired the facade of Casa Batlló.
 For example, the skull shape of the balconies.

-The ondulating facade, as well as the colorful crowning resembles a dragon, one that represents the story of the Saint George, Patron Saint of Catalonia.
+The ondulating facade, as well as the colorful crowning, resembles a dragon, representing the story of Saint George, Patron Saint of Catalonia.

-Gaudí gave Casa Batllo the treatment he gave to all his works: an outstanding design full of imagination, making it one of the most visited monuments in the city, a truly example of the Modernista movement.
+Gaudí gave Casa Batllo the treatment he gave to all his works: an outstanding design full of imagination, making it one of the most visited monuments in the city.
+Without a doubt, is a true example of the Modernista movement.

 As beautiful as is the outside, you must schedule a visit to the interior to witness the most original and jaw-dropping architecture.